SwarmUS/Turtlebot-Mechanical-Update/README.md

 ### external

 Contains the 3D models of the external components and their supports.
+Significant assemblies and parts are described below:

+- **qr_plate.SLDPRT**: Plate on which a QR code is glued on.
+Can be directly screwed on the Turtlebot top layer.
+- **qr_plate_support.SLDPRT**: Supports of the qr_plate.
+The part has two [configurations](http://help.solidworks.com/2021/English/SolidWorks/sldworks/c_Configurations_Overview.htm), one for the port side and one for the starboard side.
+- [HiveBoard-BeeBoard-Mechanical](https://github.com/SwarmUS/HiveBoard-BeeBoard-Mechanical): Submodule that contains the 3D models of the BeeBoard and the HiveBoard and their cases.

 ### internal

 Contains the 3D models of the internal components added to the Turtlebot.
+Significant assemblies and parts are described below:

 - **REG_313080006.SLDPRT**: 313080006 5V regulator for powering the Hiveboard and its BeeBoards.
+- **assembled_interloc_system.SLDASM**: Assembly of the HiveBoard, 3x BeeBoards, the voltage regulator (REG_313080006), a plate with the bolt pattern of all the components and some standoff for the assembly with the Turtlebot.
+The BeeBoards are placed in a specific pattern for interlocalisation.

 ### Outputs